SAP-samples/btp-cap-genai-semantic-search/docs/tutorial/5- Validation and Testing.md

 In this section, you'll learn how to create test data using requests, test the backend with API requests, and validate the application's functionality via the UI.

-For testing the request as explained in "Setup and Deploy" numeral 2 after enering the UAA details from the Service Key of the genai-semantic-search-sample-uaa instance.
-You can test the backend by sending some requests.

 ### Test the Backend

 As explained in the [Setup and Deploy](https://github.com/SAP-samples/btp-cap-genai-semantic-search/blob/main/docs/tutorial/2-Setup%20and%20Deploy.md) section, after configuring the UAA details from the Service Key of the `genai-semantic-search-sample-uaa` instance, you can test the backend by sending requests.